 Before making your request, you should think carefully, anticipating your employer’s likely worries and think of pragmatic ways around them.
 Remember that your employer can only reject your request for one of the business reasons set out in the legislation, namely:

 - inability to organise work among existing staff;

 - detrimental impact on quality;

 - detrimental effect on ability to meet customer demand;

 - insufficient work for the periods the employee wants to work; and

 - a planned structural change to the business.

 Focus on these reasons when preparing your request, talk to your rep and read the Acas guide Acas Code of Practice on handling in a reasonable manner requests to work flexibly (PDF, 170kb).
+There is also Acas guidance containing some worked examples.
 Remember that under the law, you only get one shot at making a request every 12 months, so it is important to put your best case.

 Your employer needs to give you written confirmation of the decision as soon as possible.
 If the request is accepted, with or without modification, there should be a discussion as to how best it can be implemented, and if appropriate, how it is going to be kept under review.

 Your employer might want to trial it over a short period to find out the real impact of your suggested working pattern on the business.
 This is sensible.